diamondrod/kdbplus/README.md

 # Rust Dual Interface for q/kdb+

 As Rust is becoming a popular programming language for its performance and type safety, the desire to use it with still a maniac time-series database kdb+ is brewing.
 The aspiration is understandable since we know kdb+ is fast and its interface or a shared library should be fast as well.
 This interface was created to satisfy such a natural demand, furthermore, in a manner users do not feel any pain to use.
-The notrious ethoteric function names of the q/kdb+ C API is not an interest of Rust developers.
+The notrious esoteric function names of the q/kdb+ C API is not an interest of Rust developers.

   *"Give us a **Rust** interface!!"*